This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Top of PageSection 4 - Procedures

-(14) The University Compliance Program Manager is responsible for coordinating the implementation of this Policy.
+(14) The Director, Compliance is responsible for operationalising this Policy.

 (15) The Compliance Network is responsible for:

-- reporting on the Compliance Incident Reporting Register of any potential or actual incidents of non-compliance of which they are aware as it pertains to their operating area, but also in other areas if known.
+- disclosing, investigating, managing and correcting potential and actual breaches of law, University policy documents on the Compliance Incident Reporting Register of of which they are aware as it pertains to their operating area, but also in other areas if known.

-(16) University staff are responsible and accountable for their own awareness of, and compliance with, applicable laws, policies and relevant training, and for reporting any Compliance Incidents as required under clause 8.
+(16) University staff are responsible and accountable for their own awareness of, and compliance with, applicable laws, University Policy Documents and relevant training, and for reporting any Compliance Incidents.

-(18) Non-compliance may also result in a report to an external reporting agency such as NSW Independent Commission Against Corruption (ICAC) or the NSW Auditor-General.
+(20) Non-compliance may result in a report to an external reporting agency such as NSW Independent Commission Against Corruption (ICAC) or the NSW Auditor-General.

 Top of PageSection 5 - Guidelines